vegaprotocol/specs/protocol/0078-NWLI-network_wide_limits.md

 * Lowering `limits.markets.maxLimitOrders` to the number number of limit orders on the book minus 2 results in no changes to the order book composition.
 Once 2 of the orders get filled and 1 gets cancelled it is possible to successfully submit one additional limit order (<a name="0078-NWLI-009" href="#0078-NWLI-009">0078-NWLI-009</a>)
 * Once market has reached `limits.markets.maxLimitOrders` a [batch transaction](./0074-BTCH-batch-market-instructions.md) with 1 cancellation, 1 amendent and 1 submission succeeds in full (<a name="0078-NWLI-010" href="#0078-NWLI-010">0078-NWLI-0010</a>)
 * When the limit is reached in the market the [market data](./0021-MDAT-market_data_spec.md) API correctly indicates that. (<a name="0078-NWLI-022" href="#0078-NWLI-022">0078-NWLI-022</a>)
+* When the `limits.markets.maxLimitOrders` limit is reached in the market, but `limits.markets.maxPeggedOrders` is not active yet it is still possible to successfully submit a pegged order (<a name="0078-NWLI-026" href="#0078-NWLI-026">0078-NWLI-026</a>).
+* When the `limits.markets.maxLimitOrders` limit is reached in the market, but `limits.markets.maxLPs` is not active yet it is still possible to successfully submit a new liquidity provision order (<a name="0078-NWLI-027" href="#0078-NWLI-027">0078-NWLI-027</a>).

 ### Pegged orders